slackapi/node-slack-sdk/docs/_packages/web_api.md

 });
 ```

-The return value is a `Promise`, but the value it resolves to depends on whether or not you include the fourth
+The returned value is a `Promise`, but what it resolves to depends on whether or not you include the fourth (optional)
-(optional) parameter.
+parameter.
 If you don't include it, the resolved value is always `undefined`.
-In this case, its used for
+In this case, its used for control flow
-control flow purposes (resuming the rest of your program), and the function in the third parameter is usually used to
+purposes (resuming the rest of your program), and the function in the third parameter is used to capture a result.
+If
-capture a result.
-If you do include the fourth parameter, then the resolved value is the value of the `accumulator`.
+you do include the fourth parameter, then the resolved value is the value of the `accumulator`.
+This is a familiar
-This is a familiar pattern for people that use _functional programming_.
+pattern for people that use _functional programming_.

 <details>
 <summary markdown="span">